Menopause, incl. hormone replacement therapy (HRT)

 • Non-hormonal medications for specific symptoms

-• Nutritional advice to support bone, heart, and brain health
+• Nutritional advice for bone, heart and brain health

-Non-hormonal medications can be effective for managing other symptoms such as hot flushes and mood swings.
+Non-hormonal medications can be effective for managing other symptoms like hot flushes and mood swings.

-A holistic approach ensures that every aspect of your wellbeing is addressed, and treatments are administered at the lowest dose necessary for effectiveness.
+A holistic approach means every aspect of your wellbeing is addressed and treatments are administered at the lowest dose necessary for effectiveness.

 Why Choose Happiher for Menopause Care?

-If you’re seeking a private menopause specialist in London, Happiher offers:
+If you’re looking for a private menopause specialist in London, Happiher offers:

 • Compassionate, thorough consultations

-• Tailored advice on HRT and non-hormonal options
+• Personalised advice on HRT and non-hormonal options

 • Expertise in managing complex or early menopause cases

-Menopause is a natural part of life — but you deserve to feel strong, supported, and vibrant during this time of change.
+Menopause is a natural part of life — but you should feel strong, supported and vibrant during this time of change.

-At Happiher, we’re here to guide you with personalised advice, the latest treatments, and genuine care for your long-term health and happiness.
+Happiher here to help you with personalised advice, latest treatments and genuine care for your long term health and happiness.